sikaeducation/curriculum/courses/102/README.md

 This is intended to provide students with the technical skills necessary to be productive on the first day of 201.

+It focuses on operating a computer like a developer, and reading.

 ## Sequence

 * [Computer setup](computer-setup.md)